wwwwwwzh/Chrome-Extension/AutomateMVCVersion/problems.md

     IS_AUTO_FOLLOWING_TUTORIAL,
 },
 ```
-IS_RECORDING and IS_MANUALLY_FOLLOWING_TUTORIAL means a global event listener is needed.
+IS_RECORDING and IS_MANUALLY_FOLLOWING_TUTORIAL means a listener is needed.
 IS_RECORDING also needs hijacking.
 DOING_NOTHING means listener should be removed.

 This can be implemented by simply adding and removing listeners when state changes.
 However, state change occurs in many classes and occurs often.
 Thus, listener handling should be added the UserState class.
 Whenever the state changes, an onChange function is called and checks what listener should be added or removed.